gbmhunter/blog/content/programming/microcontrollers/psoc/components/_index.md

 The VDAC (digital-to-analogue voltage converter) component is used to convert a digital value into an analogue voltage.
 It is the opposite of an ADC.

-{{< figure src="/images/2013/03/vdac-component-routed-to-debug-pin-on-schematic.png" width="210px" caption="The PSoC VDAC component."  >}}
+{{< img src="vdac-component-routed-to-debug-pin-on-schematic.png" width="210px" caption="The PSoC VDAC component."  >}}

 The VDAC component can be very helpful while debugging.
 You can use it to "trace" where the execution point is of the processor.
 While a digital output port only allows 0 or 1, because the VDAC output supports 256 output levels, you can assign a level to a specific function or block of code, and use an oscilloscope to inspect where the processor is.
 Each different voltage level shown on the oscilloscope will correspond to a different section of code.

-{{< figure src="/images/2013/03/using-psoc-vdac-component-to-inspect-code-execution.jpg" width="579px" caption="The oscilloscope on the PSoC VDAC component output allows you to inspect code execution.
+{{< img src="using-psoc-vdac-component-to-inspect-code-execution.jpg" width="579px" caption="The oscilloscope on the PSoC VDAC component output allows you to inspect code execution.
 Each different voltage level corresponds to a different section of code.
 This was taken while running a complex FreeRTOS-based program."  >}}

 This technique gives both you the execution time of a block of code, as well as the order of execution, which is important to know when running an embedded operating system (such as FreeRTOS).